scipp/scipp/doc/design.md

 However, the development cost for this library itself would be rather minor, so there is very little risk involved in supporting it from the beginning.

+### <a name="design-details-slicing"></a>Slicing

+We would like to support slicing as in `numpy` and `xarray`, e.g., `array[2:4,10:20, :]` in the case of slicing `Variable` (or the equivalent with named dimensions in the case of slicing `Dataset`, as supported in `xarray`).
+In both `numpy` and `xarray` the returned object is a view, i.e., data is not extracted.
+Since the proposed design uses a copy-on-write mechanism, supporting views is problematic, in particular if access is required from multiple threads.
+We are currently investigating a potential solution for this but at this point it is not clear what the outcome will be.

 ## <a name="implementation"></a>Implementation